ELIJAHPcooks/osticket-prereqs/README.md

  <img src="https://i.imgur.com/fk84ctN.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now open IIS as an Admin.
-Then double click on PHP manager, then click register new php version and click on 3 dots and go to the C/:Drive PHP folder that we made previously then click php-cgi.
+Then double click on PHP manager, then click register new php version and click on the 3 dots and go to the C/:Drive PHP folder that we made previously then click php-cgi.
 Then restart the server so as not to run into any problems in the future.
 <br />

 <p>